W. C. Fields: Return to films

 Fields fought with studio producers, directors, and writers over the content of his films.
 He was determined to make a movie his way, with his own script and staging, and his choice of supporting players.
 Universal finally gave him the chance, and the resulting film, Never Give a Sucker an Even Break (1941), was an absurd satire of Hollywood moviemaking.
 Fields appeared as himself, characterized as "The Great Man."
 Advance publicity named the film The Great Man before Universal adopted the final title.
-Fields personally recruited Universal's then-popular singing star Gloria Jean and his old cronies Leon Errol and Franklin Pangborn as his co-stars.
-Director Eddie Cline filmed the rambling script as Fields conceived it, culminating in an incoherent string of blackout sketches.
+Fields personally recruited Universal's popular singing star Gloria Jean and his old cronies Leon Errol and Franklin Pangborn as his co-stars.
+The Universal management didn't like the sketchy screenplay and asked for rewrites, but director Eddie Cline filmed the rambling script as Fields conceived it, culminating in an incoherent string of blackout sketches.
 In an attempt to add structure to the film, Universal recut and reshot parts of the feature without Fields's participation.
 Both the film and Fields were released quietly in late 1941.
 Sucker was Fields's last starring film.